 The vast majority of university bootcamps don’t offer college credit.
 But keep in mind, that’s not really what they were designed to do.
 University coding bootcamps are a form of career and technical education, designed to help students train for the 21st-century economy.

-Universities, being institutions of higher learning, adopted these programs because they provide useful, practical skills that are lacking in today’s world, and serve the greater purpose of these educational institutions.
+Universities, being institutions of higher learning, adopted these programs because they provide useful, practical skills that are lacking in today’s world.
+Bootcamp programs serve the greater purpose of these educational institutions.
 Instead of college credit, students receive a university-backed coding certificate, job-ready skills for the coding industry, and career development support.

 How Do I Choose a University Bootcamp?